baldurbjarnason/this-is-not-a-book/What_does_the_writer_want/Find_your_team.md

 incrementally, and learn in public.
 Get better and figure out what it is that you want to make.

-As Austin Kleon would tell you: Show Your Work.
+As [Austin Kleon](http://austinkleon.com/) would tell you: **Show Your Work**.

 Then talk about it.
 Make the conversation as public as you can.
 Online, at conferences, at meetups, anywhere you like.
 If you’re open to collaboration and the work is interesting, then have a little faith in humanity and see what happens.
 You aren’t alone, and a well honed idea has a better chance of seeing the world, and being seen, than your first draft, your first sketch on the back of an envelope.
-You’ve got a refined idea, and if you’ve been at all diligent about the ‘learning’ aspect of our advice, you’ve got a few verbs, a bit of the basic grammar and a smattering of the sentence construction required to talk to the
+You’ve then got a refined idea, and if you’ve been at all diligent about the ‘learning’ aspect of our advice, you’ve got a few verbs, a bit of the basic grammar and a smattering of the sentence construction required to talk to the